EllBock/patchmatch/README.md

-# patchmatch
-Python implementation of PatchMatch
+# Python implementation of PatchMatch